tonym128/tonym128.github.io/_posts/2023-08-20-its-storytime.markdown

 ![](/images/2023/storytime/wrong-opt.jpg)
 {: refdef}

 I really did struggle with the Podcast feed generation and making Podcast files that applications would accept.
 Finding a library to help me generate the files was a big help and having Apple tell me what was missing was super helpful.
-This isn't something that people would normally encounter when using a specific podcast service as they would upload their audio files and the Podcast feed is automatically generated by the underlying service provider and even potentially propogated to all the different Podcast feed services.
+This isn't something that people would normally encounter when using a specific podcast service as they would upload their audio files and the Podcast feed is automatically generated by the underlying service provider and even potentially propagated to all the different Podcast feed services.

 I believe I'm waiting on human validation of the source material for Google and Spotify, but hopefully this will pass muster on their sites.